You can write the perfect blog post and it still might not rank first on Google.

 Let’s keep going deeper.
 You know your total backlinks and unique domains.

 But are they valuable?
+Are they white hat or black hat?

 Google looks for high-value sites with high domain authority and rankings.